15 Things You Need To Know About Brooks Koepka - Golf Digest

 - Koepka’s great uncle, Dick Groat, is a legend.

 Groat won two World Series as a shortstop with the Pittsburgh Pirates, earned the 1960 National League MVP award and earned a spot on eight National League All-Star teams.
 A multi-sport athlete, Groat was also drafted third overall in the 1952 NBA Draft by the Fort Wayne Pistons.
-Grout, who is now 86 years old, is a radio analyst for the Pirates.
+Grout, who is now 86 years old, is a radio analyst for Pitt basketball.

 - The love of baseball is in the family.